Donate

 Charitable Lead Trusts Make your assets work overtime; first for AMHF, then for your family.

-With the Tax Reduction Act of 2017 (see also the Inflation Deduction Act of 2022) many donors will no longer be deducting individual deductions on their tax returns (as a result of the increased standard-deduction of $12,000).
+With the Tax Cuts and Jobs Act (TCJA, a 2017 law that went into effect January 1, 2018) (see also the Inflation Deduction Act of 2022), many donors will no longer be making individual deductions on their tax returns (as a result of the increased standard-deduction).
 However, direct contributions from IRAs have the effect of reducing taxable income.
 Such donations are counted toward RMD (required-minimum distribution), and are not limited in any way.

-To repeat: Consult your certified accountant or attorney for any and all changes in regulations and law.
+To repeat: Consult your certified accountant, financial adviser, or attorney for any and all changes in IRS law, its interpretation, and impact on your filings.

 Please contact us for more information about giving stocks, mutual funds, or bonds: